techidaily/site-fox-blue/source/_posts/new-in-2024-leading-4k-cameras-the-finest-selection.md

 ![olympus-tg-tracker](https://images.wondershare.com/filmora/article-images/4k-camera-olympus-tg-tracker.jpg)

 <!-- affiliate ads begin -->
-<a href="https://secure.2checkout.com/order/checkout.php?PRODS=4599952&QTY=1&AFFILIATE=108875&CART=1"><iframe width="864" height="500" src="https://www.youtube.com/embed/jVnfr5HudQw" title="The Latest and Easiest Solution to Remove Kindle DRM on Windows (without Degrading)" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>Epubor Ultimate for Mac:Helps you read books anywhere, including the best eBook Converter + eBook DRM Removal functions.</a>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/ZblaBc-v2vs?si=CKW1gJwXQT2vZJYo" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
 <!-- affiliate ads end -->

 [Check at Amazon](https://www.amazon.com/gp/product/B01ERLMTSI/ref=as%5Fli%5Ftl?ie=UTF8&tag=vs-flora-20&camp=1789&creative=9325&linkCode=as2&creativeASIN=B01ERLMTSI&linkId=34d5c0e389cef67e7a6b9e5d754a12fc)

 Olympus TG Tracker is a tiny compact action style camera with a very solid and stylish design.
 It can be used up to 30 meters under water without any external waterproofing cover.
 With a 204 degree field view, it has a flip out LCD which is not a common in all the 4K action cameras.
 It has an illumination lamp which can be handy for close-up shots or its utility in darkness.